-Sasha Ballon (b.1996) is a Canadian/British visual artist and tree surgeon currently working in Glasgow.
+Sasha Ballon (b.1996) is a Canadian/British visual artist currently working in Glasgow.
 Sasha graduated from the Glasgow School of Art in 2022 in Painting and Printmaking.
 Prior they studied film and theater in Vancouver, BC, unceded lands of the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish), and Sel̓íl̓witulh (Tsleil-Waututh) Nations.

 Their practice is the meeting point of craft and trade.
 Sasha uses collage to incorporate moving image, performance, textiles, installation and sculpture.
 She places craft as a site of resistance: inherently queer for its potential to upend categorical ways of making.
 She brings the physical act of craft into a digital context through manipulation of archival video.
 The warp and weft on the loom mirrors the moving image collages.